 At least three letters of reference are required from individuals that can attest to your personal and professional qualities and potential.
 At least one letter must be from a physical therapist.

-The Joint Commission on Accreditation of Healthcare Organizations requires all incoming students to pay for a background check.
+The Joint Commission on Accreditation of Healthcare Organizations requires all incoming students to submit for and provide to KU a background check.
 You pay this one-time fee directly to the company performing the background investigation.
 You will be asked to provide information and make the payment once you have been officially accepted into the program.
 For more information, please see the School of Health Professions Background Check Instructions.